 The Fleischer serials (1941-1943)

-This landmark series of animated serials (which marks the Man of Steel's first film appearance) introduces the filmgoing audience to that most classic of Superman scenarios- Lois Lane (voiced by Joan Alexander) has been sent to cover the study of a frozen dinosaur at the Metropolis Museum of Natural History.
+This landmark animated serials (which marks the Man of Steel's first animated film appearance) introduces the film-going audience to that most classic of Superman scenarios- Lois Lane (voiced by Joan Alexander) is a intelligent, insightful, capable and independent reporter, who has been sent to cover the study of a frozen dinosaur at the Metropolis Museum of Natural History.
 Technical malfunction!
 The dinosaur has thawed!
 He is coming after Lois!
 Superman swoops in and saves the day.
-Repeat this scenario dozens of times with slight variation and you have an accurate depiction of these beautifully animated gems.

-However, it should be noted that in her first film appearance Lois was anything but helpless.
-Her comics persona was a dedicated, competent investigative reporter (and one of the most forward-thinking characters in terms of gender roles and feminism).
+In her first film appearance Lois was anything but helpless.
+Her comics persona was a dedicated, capable investigative reporter (and one of the most forward-thinking characters in terms of gender roles and feminism).
 This shows in her first film treatment- she is the one who outs the saboteurs on the plane, uncovers the Nazi plot on the island paradise, and it is only after Lois has uncovered these things that Superman comes in with some firepower.

-In Superman's first live-action appearance we have Kirk Alyn playing the Last Son of Krypton with Noel Neill playing Lois Lane.
+In Superman's first live-action film appearance, Kirk Alyn played the Last Son of Krypton, with Noel Neill playing Lois Lane.
 It should be noted that this live-action depiction of the character is a marked departure from the Fleischer brothers' animated Lois.
 The animated Lois was always getting into trouble, yes, but she was the star reporter for the Planet- getting into trouble is par for the course.
 Neill's live-action Lois Lane took on Jimmy Olsen's role in the later comics- she is the driver, the rookie, stumbling into trouble and getting kidnapped rather than constantly tracking down the big stories (interestingly enough Jimmy Olsen plays the star reporter, taking over the more traditional Lois role).
-However, there is something charming about Neill's portrayal, an innocence that later versions of the character regrettably lost.
-While she is perhaps not quite the lead reporter that she would become in later incarnations, she is still interesting to watch as the young reporter who is coming into her own, and her progression throughout the serials is fascinating to watch- a Lois Lane who gets captured and needs rescuing, yes, but at the same time more than just a damsel, a reason for Alyn to change into the suit.
-For all her wide-eyed innocence she is still dedicated, principled, courageous (she will burst into a gang meeting, for example, just because she thought she might overhear something interesting, whereas Alexander would have crept around a bit more), and what she lacks in big-city bitterness she makes up for in wholehearted dedication to classic ideals.
+While she is perhaps not quite the lead reporter that she would become in later incarnations, she is still interesting to watch as the young reporter who is coming into her own.
+For all her wide-eyed innocence she is still dedicated, principled, courageous (she will burst into a gang meeting, for example, just because she thought she might overhear something), and what she lacks in big-city bitterness she makes up for in wholehearted dedication to classic ideals.

-Neill would return many times in the future for cameos in various Superman films- she plays Lois' mother (seen briefly when Lois is a little girl) on the train in the 1978 Superman (Kirk Alyn, her Superman, is Lois' father) and plays Gertrude- Lex Luthor's 'love interest' in the 2006 Superman Returns.
-Neill thus gained lasting fame for being the first live-action Lois, and aspects of her character would continue in future incarnations.
+Noel Neill also made cameo appearance in various Superman films- she plays Lois' mother (seen briefly when Lois is a little girl) on the train in the 1978 Superman film (Kirk Alyn, is Lois' father) and in 2006 Superman Returns she played Gertrude Vanderworth.
+Noel Neill thus gained lasting fame for being the first live-action Lois Lane.

 The Adventures Of Superman (George Reeves T.V. show, 1952)